Search

 Step 6: Add Up the Costs

 Once you have a list of materials and you know the size and amount you need of each, you can begin calculating your final costs.
-Takeoff software will perform this step automatically.
+Good materials takeoff software will perform this step automatically.
 For manual takeoffs, you’ll likely need a calculator to perform this step.

 Determine the price of each material and then add those together to come up with the final estimate.